PaulichP/Easy-WireGuard/README.md

 ## Usage

-1. Open a terminal and navigate to the directory where the script is located.
+1. Navigate to the directory where the script is located.

 2. Run the script with the following command:
 ```bash